Febin43/Febin-Portfolio.github.io/README.md

 - #### Goal: Explore Netflix data to find trends in show popularity and viewer behavior.

--  Summary: Cleaned and visualized data on Netflix shows to identify top genres, release trends, and rating distributions, Gained insights into what types of content perform best over time.
+-  ####Summary: Cleaned and explored Netflix dataset using Pandas.
+Created visualizations with Matplotlib and Seaborn to reveal top genres, release trends, and viewer ratings over time.
+Handled missing data and provided clear insights into popular content patterns.

 - **Tools Used:** Pandas, Seaborn, Matplotlib